sophiajt/nu_parser2/README.md

-# NOTE: this repo is frozen for now so that we can focus on the main Nushell parser.
+# NOTE: this repo is for an experimental Nushell parser

 # Replacement for Nushell's parser